How to Talk to Girls at Parties

-Synopsis
+Plot

 The story is about a shy boy named Enn who attends a party with his wild friend Vic.
 Enn narrates from thirty years later.

 Enn and Vic get to a party where they are greeted by a girl named Stella who Vic immediately begins flirting with.
 Vic pushes Enn to just talk to any girl at the party.
-The first girl, who identifies herself as Wain's Wain, claims to be "a second" due to a minor deformity on her pinkie.
-Wain's Wain shows no interest in doing much due to not being "permitted" and tells a very unusual story about being in Rio at Carnival.
+The first girl, who identifies herself as Wain's Wain, claims to be "a second" due to a minor deformity on her pinky finger.
+Wain's Wain shows no interest in doing much due to not being "permitted" and tells a very unusual story about being in Rio de Janeiro at Carnival.
 Enn leaves to get some water for her, but when he comes back Wain's Wain is gone.

 Enn meets a second girl with black spiky hair and a gap between her teeth who claims to be a "tourist" and elaborates on traveling to other places, most notably the Sun.
 Enn actually tries to get close with the gap-toothed girl, but is interrupted by Vic who reveals that they are at the wrong party.
 He nevertheless takes Stella upstairs, presumably to have sex.

-Enn goes into the kitchen where he meets the third girl named Triolet.
+Enn goes into the kitchen where he meets the third girl, named Triolet.
 Triolet claims that her name is a form of poem and kisses Enn.
 She then whispers a "poem" into Enn's ear in a language that Enn is unable to identify, but it puts him in a trance.

 A very angry and hectic Vic suddenly pulls Enn away.
 Enn reveals that he saw Stella staring down from the balcony with an expression that Enn can only describe as being that of an "angry universe".
 What Vic saw is never revealed, but it was enough to make him throw up and cry.
 The story ends with Enn admitting that try as he might he could not properly remember the poem whispered to him and would never be able to repeat it.

 Graphic novel

-A comic book adaptation by Neil Gaiman, Fábio Moon and Gabriel Bá was published as a graphic novel in 2016 by Dark Horse Comics.
+A graphic novel adaptation by Neil Gaiman, Fábio Moon and Gabriel Bá was published in 2016 by Dark Horse Comics.